networkservicemesh/examples/examples/README.md

 * `PODS` - list of the pods to be deployed.
 Each of the names here should correspond to a file in the example's `k8s` folder.
 E.g. `examples/proxy/k8s/proxy-nsc.yaml`

 * `NETWORK_SERVICES` - a list of the Network Services to be deployed before the Endpoints that implement them.
 Each of the names here should correspond to a file in the example's `k8s` folder.
 E.g. `examples/secure-intranet/k8s/secure-intranet.yaml`.
-The Network Services can also be implicitly created when endpoint annotations indicate the endpoint implements the service.

 * `CHECK` - a command to be executed to verify the operability of the deployment.
 The command is executed from the `examples` folder.
 It assumes all paths are relative to it.